Lessons I've learned from 6 years of blogging

 We would not have co-hosted a summit together, which would not have led to my starting a podcast, becoming more confident on that platform, and then eventually be comfortable with recording and uploading videos of myself to youtube.

 Quite honestly, I don’t recognise myself from the person I was back in 2015.

-Blogging has helped me find my voice, which continues to grow and develop.
-It’s helped me find the confidence to embrace my identity as a writer, a creator, an entrepreneur.
+Blogging has helped me find the confidence to embrace my identity as a writer, a creator, an entrepreneur.